 Didyma

-Like Priene, Didyma was an important sacred site in the ancient Greek world.
+Like Priene, Didyma was a crucial sacred site in the ancient Greek world.

 It provided a better opportunity to experience the grandeur and scale of a relatively intact Greek ruin than the Temple of Artemis in Selcuk.